Nico (restaurant)

 Defunct restaurant in San Francisco, California, U.S.

-Nico was a French bistro in San Francisco, California.
+Nico was a French bistro in San Francisco, California, United States.
 Owned by Andrea and Nicholas Delaroque, the restaurant received a Michelin star before closing.
+It opened in 2013.
+It closed in 2019 and was replaced with Maison Nico.

+Nico's menu changed nightly.
+Michael Bauer of SFGate gave Nico a rating of 3.5 stars.